radlinskii/dotfiles/README.md

 # dotfiles

-This repo holds configuration files for tooling I use regularly while working on MacOS.
+This repo holds configuration files for tooling I use regularly while working on MacOS

 > Neovim and some other parts of the setup are also used on Windows.